hitblast/avro.py/README.md

 **Additional Developer Notes**

+In short, avro.py doesn't depend on any third-party libraries.
+However, if you'd like to contribute to the project, you'll need a handful of such useful tools.

-The coding style for this project embraces readability and consistency over traditional styling methods.
-To start off, [flake8](https://flake8.pycqa.org/en/latest/) has been used as the primary linting tool.
-The unit tests are done using the [pytest](https://pypi.python.org/pypi/pytest) framework.
+- To start off, [flake8](https://flake8.pycqa.org/en/latest/) has been used as the primary linting tool.
+- The unit tests are done using the [pytest](https://pypi.python.org/pypi/pytest) framework.
+- The whole codebase has been formatted using [black](https://github.com/psf/black).

 ```bash
 # Installing the required developer toolchain.